JanhaviUp/paradise-nursery/README.md

-# Paradise Nursery
+# e-plantShopping

-This project is a plant nursery website that displays plants and company details.
+This is a plant shopping web application where users can browse plants, view categories, and add items to the cart.